 Capacity building of participants

 Given that the NDIS was launched and mainstreamed quickly and many participants are still on annual plans, there has been a high demand on planners (Productivity Commission, 2017).
 Planners have not always had enough time to work with individuals and this is particularly a challenge for individuals who may have difficulty expressing their needs.
-Preplanning processes can be helpful in working with individuals to express their goals, aspirations and support needs in a way that demonstrates that they meet the criteria of being reasonable and necessary.
+Pre-planning processes can be helpful in working with individuals to express their goals, aspirations and support needs in a way that demonstrates that they meet the criteria of being reasonable and necessary.
 Similarly building the capacity of individuals through mentoring or training may also be a positive way for individuals to engage more in planning processes and would also act as a safeguarding mechanism in other areas of the scheme (Bigby & Douglas, 2020).
 There is considerable evidence about the needs of people with intellectual disability in engaging with self-direction of supports and decision-making and this should be drawn on supporting individuals within the NDIS (Bigby, 2021; NSW CID, 2016).

 Standardised packages